dreamfactorysoftware/platform-wiki/SQL-Database-Services.md

     * Host: hostname or IP of your PostgreSQL server (localhost if appropriate)
     * Database Name: name of the PostgreSQL DB
     * Connection String: if using a port other than the default (5432), add `;port=####` (where #### is the actual port number) to the end of your connection string
-  6. Click the "Explore this service" icon next to your new service's name, and perform a simple GET request to verify connectivity.
+  6. Click over to the "API Docs" tab, expand your new service, and perform a simple GET request to verify connectivity.

 * Mac OS X
   1. [Install DSP](Install-Mac-OS-X).
 (The below steps assume a DSP install in `/Applications/dsp/` with its PHP installed in `/Applications/dsp/php/`.)